-To properly evaluate accounts receivable, the allowance for doubtful accounts is provided at an amount sufficient to over possible losses on the collection of receivables.
-The amount of the provision is based on the historical experience with write-offs for normal receivables and individual estimation of the collectability of receivables due from specific companies in financial difficulties.
+To properly evaluate accounts receivable, the allowance for doubtful accounts is provided at an amount sufficient to cover possible losses on the collection of receivables.
+The amount of the provision is based on the historical experiencewith write-offs for normal receivables and individual estimation of the collectability of receivables due from specific companies in financial difficulties.